 - The final scores are based on hundreds of individual scores which our testers produce as they work their way through the test method.

-- Each TV is given some time to warm up and the tester then uses the TV's settings to get its colour as close as possible to the industry colour balance standard (D65).
+- Each TV is given some time to warm up and the tester then uses the TV's settings out of the box.

 We test under the following broad categories: